bcit-ci/CodeIgniter/user_guide_src/source/libraries/caching.rst

 	.. method:: clean()

-		:returns: TRUE if deleted, FALSE if the deletion fails
+		:returns:	TRUE on success, FALSE on failure
+		:rtype:	bool

 		This method will 'clean' the entire cache.
 If the deletion of the cache files fails, the method will return FALSE.